Warship Wednesday, April 15, 2015: Big Jean and the Boston Brawler

 Then, on Nov 8, 1942, the Allied Torch landings occurred and Jean Bart defended her colonial harbor from dockside from the 16-inch guns of the new SoDak-class battleship USS Massachusetts (BB-59) and the Dauntless dive bombers and Avenger torpedo planes of the carrier USS Ranger (CV-4) over the next three days she fired 25 shells from her one operational 15-inch turret which narrowly missed the Mass and the cruiser Augusta.

-Nevertheless, with the Bart stationary, incomplete and by far outnumbered, the battle was a forgone conclusion.
-At least seven 16-inch shells (fired from Massachusetts from a range of over 24,000 yards) and a number of bombs hit her, sinking in with her decks awash.
+Nevertheless, with the Bart stationary, incomplete and by far outnumbered, the battle was a foregone conclusion.
+At least seven 16-inch shells (fired from Massachusetts from a range of over 24,000 yards) and several bombs hit her, sinking in with her decks awash.

 It was the only time that U.S. and French battleships fought in the steel era and she gave a good account of herself for all of her handicaps.

 She spent the rest of the war as a hulk in Casablanca and her four 380 mm guns were salvaged and sent to New York where they were emplaced on Richelieu who had gone over to the Free French Navy and was being refitted there.

 That sistership put Bart’s guns to good use in both the European and Pacific Theaters of operation as well as in French Indochina.

 Finally, four months after Hitler ate a bullet, big Jean was sent back to France and work began to complete her at Cherbourg.